What is the Marketing Communication?

 Combination of the Marketing Communication mix is not the same for every business.
 It differs with the type of business, size of the business, target market, type of the product etc. Today Digital Marketing has influenced a lot on this subject.
 Therefore it is important to create an effective and your own Marketing Communication mix combining above tools.

 Marketing Communication is the bridge between the company and consumers.
 All other marketing operations will be useless without a proper Marketing Communication plan.
 Hence companies have established several objectives more or less as benchmarks to accomplish the expected marketing goals.

 - Retaining existing customers

-- Creating brand identity
+- Creating a brand identity

-- Moulding attitudes and behaviors of customers
+- Moulding attitudes and behaviours of customers

 - Boosting sale